 Note: You can also put regular CBD oil on your skin.
 This is actually a great way to see if CBD will help with your skin inflammation before spending money on a separate topical CBD product.

 Internal CBD Products

-Meanwhile, when you take CBD internally as you would with CBD oil, capsules, gummies, or vape liquids, it produces body-wide effects.
+When you take CBD internally as you would with CBD oil, capsules, gummies, or vape liquids, it produces body-wide effects.
 That means it’s not as effective for skin conditions as topical products.

 This method is best used in combination with topical CBD because it can fight inflammation from the inside, particularly if your skin issues are caused by an overactive immune system.

-However, if you were only to use one CBD product for skin inflammation, it’s best to go with a topical preparation.
+However, if you’re going to use only one CBD product for skin inflammation, it’s best to go with a topical preparation.

 Look for Whole-Plant CBD

 Another important tip is to use full or broad-spectrum CBD products whenever possible.

 These whole-plant hemp extracts contain multiple phytocannabinoids, terpenes, and other beneficial compounds naturally present in the plant.

 CBD Dosage for Skin Inflammation